xkollar/xkollar.github.io/data/posts/2025-12-14-testing-subset.markdown

   </mrow>
 </math>.

-One might be tempted to add logs all they way through our previous equation and that way alleviate some pains we were experiencing.
+One might be tempted to add `log`s all they way through our previous equations and that way alleviate some pains we were experiencing.
 However, we'll do one more funky side-step.